 2.9.2.
-Addressing Key Gaps in ITSM: Integrating Strategic Constructs for Digital Transformation digital transformation.
-By incorporating these strategic constructs, the model bridges the gap between operational efficiency and the dynamic, evolving demands of modern organisations.
+Addressing Key Gaps in ITSM: Integrating Strategic Constructs for Digital Transformation dynamic, evolving demands of modern organisations.

-The integration of six newly developed constructs into the Adaptive ITSM Framework addresses critical gaps in traditional ITSM models and frameworks, which often focus heavily on operational processes while overlooking strategic elements necessary for
+The integration of six newly developed constructs into the Adaptive ITSM Framework addresses critical gaps in traditional ITSM models and frameworks, which often focus heavily on operational processes while overlooking strategic elements necessary for digital By incorporating these transformation. strategic constructs, the model bridges the gap between operational efficiency and the

 Thought Leadership plays a pivotal role in this shift, highlighting the need for visionary leadership that drives innovation and guides organisations through ever-evolving technological landscapes (Shrestha et al., 2018).
 This leadership forms the foundation for Digital Innovation Management, which ensures that emerging technologies such as AI & IoT are embedded into service delivery, allowing organisations to remain agile and competitive in an increasingly fast-paced environment (Nyagadza, Pashapa, Chare, Mazuruse & Hove, 2022).
 As digital transformation progresses, sustainability becomes increasingly vital.
 The framework incorporates Environmental Sustainability Management, addressing the need for ecofriendly practices within ITSM.
 This integration helps organisations minimise their environmental footprint while aligning IT services with broader corporate responsibility goals (Marrone et al., 2011).
+Equally important is the focus on Customer Experience Management, which ensures that IT services are tailored to meet customer needs and expectations, fostering long-term (Alblooshi, engagement and loyalty

-Equally important is the focus on Customer Experience Management, which ensures that IT services are tailored to meet customer needs and expectations, fostering long-term engagement and loyalty (Alblooshi, Hosseinian-Far & Sarwar, 2021).
+Hosseinian-Far & Sarwar, 2021).
 The connection between Digital Innovation Management and Customer Experience Management guarantees that technological advancements are not only innovative but also aligned with customer-centric goals.

 However, adopting new technologies and services is not always seamless.
-Adoption Management ensures that the integration process is smooth, addressing stakeholder engagement, training, and effective change management to overcome common challenges and ensure successful implementation (Raza, 2019).
-Finally, Communication Management underpins all other constructs, providing clear and transparent communication across all levels of the organisation.
-By maintaining alignment among stakeholders and reducing misunderstandings, effective communication ensures that the ITSM lifecycle progresses smoothly and that the full potential of the framework is realised (Czarnecki & Dietze, 2017).
+Adoption Management ensures that the integration process is smooth, addressing stakeholder engagement, training, and effective change management to overcome common successful challenges and ensure implementation (Raza, 2019).
+Finally, Communication Management underpins all other constructs, providing clear and transparent communication across all levels